Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-03-embodied-knowledge/12-the-oceans-lessons.md

 ## Concept
 Sailing blends wind vectors, hull design, and navigation.
 Surfing centers on timing and energy transfer.
 Diving depends on pressure, buoyancy, and breathing control.
 Each discipline is a laboratory for fluid dynamics and adaptive planning.

+## Feel the science
+- Physics: fluid dynamics, buoyancy, wave energy, and pressure.
+- Engineering: redundancy, checklists, and route planning.
+- Psychology: calm under uncertainty, signal detection, and risk thresholds.

 ## Activity
 Stand by a river or watch a video of waves hitting a jetty.
 Sketch how water flows around obstacles.
 Mark areas of speed, turbulence, and calm.
 Then consider how you would move through that field safely and efficiently.

+## Reflection
+- Which signal told you to act early?
+How could you design an alert for it?
+- Where else do you navigate flows (information, traffic, workloads) the way you would navigate water?